<< Yesterday

 2013 For only the second time in big-league history, beginning in 1916, both leadoff batters homer in their first at-bat and add another when Seattle's Brad Miller and Tampa Bay's Ben Zobrist hit a pair of homers.
 Before the Mariners' 5-4 win at Tropicana Field, Chuck Knoblauch of the Twins and Detroit's Tony Phillips last accomplished the feat in 1994 at Tiger Stadium.

 2015 The Blue Jays join the 1954 Indians as the only teams to have two 11-game win streaks in the same season when they beat the A's at the Rogers Centre, 4-2.
-At the beginning of June, Toronto also accomplished the feat en route to finishing first in the AL East, posting a 93-69 record.
+Toronto also accomplished the feat at the beginning of June, en route to finishing first in the AL East, posting a 93-69 record.

 2018 Ronald Acuña Jr. becomes the fourth player in history to lead off both games of a doubleheader with a home run when he smacks Merandy Gonzalez's first pitch of the nightcap over the SunTrust Park's centerfield wall.
 The 20-year-old phenom joins Harry Hooper (Red Sox, May 30, 1913), Rickey Henderson (A,s, July 6, 1993), and Brady Anderson (Orioles, Aug.
 21, 1999) as the only players to accomplish the feat.